openhab/openhab-docs/configuration/rules-dsl.md

 The `Member of` trigger only works with Items that are a direct member of the Group.
 It does not work with members of nested subgroups.
-Also, as with Item event-based triggers, when using `received command`, the Rule will trigger before the Item's state is updated.
+Also, as with Item event-based triggers, when using `received command`, the Rule might trigger before the Item's state is updated.
 So in Rules where the Rule needs to know what the command was, use the `receivedCommand` implicit variable instead of `triggeringItem.state`.

 {: #time-based-triggers}